Updated: Sep 11

-How do you treat your body?
-Do you treat it in a loving way, or do you see it as something you take for granted?
+How you treat your body?
+Do you treat it lovingly, or do you take it for granted?
 Do you have a loving relationship with it, or do you put it down, get frustrated with it, or ignore it?
 Do you want to love your body more, so you feel confident?
 Sometimes we have experiences in life that separate us from our own bodies, and it’s hard to get back into our bodies and fully inhabit them.

-First, we can change the way we look at ourselves in the mirror.
-Instead of picking apart everything that we don’t like and focusing on that, we can instead look for things that we at least find neutral, if not pleasing.
+First, you can change the way you look at your in the mirror.
+Instead of picking apart everything that you don’t like and focusing on that, you can instead look for things that you at least find neutral, if not pleasing.
 Maybe you don’t like one part of your body, but you really like your hair or your eyes.

 Spend some time looking at the mere inches focusing on those parts that make you feel neutral to pleasant.
 Try to love what’s already there and if it’s hard, keep at it.
 You only get one body, so you might as well try to enjoy being in that body is much as possible.